 - Evaluating the performance of members of the Executive Committee and executive directors and making recommendations regarding their compensation, including stock options and free shares.

-The Compensation Committee consists of three members appointed by the Board of Directors, all of whom are independent.
-As of May 24, 2016, the members of the Compensation Committee are:
+The Compensation Committee consists of four members appointed by the Board of Directors, all of whom are independent (excluding the director representing the employee shareholders).
+As of May 26, 2017, the members of the Compensation Committee are:

 The Compensation Committee meets at least twice a year.